⚡️Custodial vs Non-Custodial wallets ⚡️ Benefits of light wallets

 Paper wallets mean that you print your public and private keys on a piece of paper.
 Thus, the cryptocurrency is stored offline, but you can always connect to the network from any device and enter your keys.
 Storing the cryptocurrency on paper is like keeping money in cash under the bed.

 So the custodial wallet is the easiest way to use cryptocurrency and does not require any knowledge from the user, but it is very unsafe.
-If you plan to store large amounts of money, it is better to choose a light (non-custodial) wallet.
+If you plan to store large amounts of money, choosing a light (non-custodial) wallet is better.